mobxjs/mobx/docs/refguide/observable.md

 ## Objects

-If a plain javascript object is passed to `observable` (that is, an object that wasn't created using a constructor function), MobX will recursively pass all its values through `observable`.
+If a plain JavaScript object is passed to `observable` (that is, an object that wasn't created using a constructor function), MobX will recursively pass all its values through `observable`.
 This way the complete object (tree) is in-place instrumented to make it observable.